xopxe/twrnip-post/README.md

 "Attitude Adjustment" and newer OpenWRTs that use hotplug.
 You might have to edit this file if you installed the tool somewhere besides `/root/twrnip/`.
 Also this script watches to `wan` interface to detect a renumeration, if in your installation it is otherwise, edit this file.
+You can test everything forcing a IP renumration doing `ifup wan`.

 ## License